 What Are Common Reasons for Business Litigation?

-Businesses face or pursue litigation for a number of reasons.
-Litigation may occur in the following scenarios:
+Businesses face or pursue litigation for many reasons, including in the following scenarios:

 - Partnership agreement violations.
 You may pursue litigation or face litigation for partnership agreement violations.
-If your partner violated the spirit of a contractual agreement, then we can help you review possible options for resolving the conflict.
-Depending on the circumstances, you may be able to obtain a settlement or seek the other party’s expulsion from the company.
+If your partner violated the spirit of a contractual agreement, then we can review options for resolving the conflict.
+Depending on the circumstances, you may then be able to obtain a settlement or seek the other party’s expulsion from the company.

 - Contract breaches.
 Several parties may disagree over the terms of a contract.
 In some cases, one party may violate the contract outright.
 There are a few ways to remedy a breach of contract.
-The first is for the party in breach of the contract to correct the breach.
+First, the party in breach of the contract may correct the breach.
 Additionally, alternative dispute resolution could also resolve the situation.
-However, litigation is another possible way to resolve a contract breach.
-In this case, you may be able to pursue monetary damages against the party who violated the contract.
+However, litigation is another possible option.
+In this case, you may be able to then pursue monetary damages against the party who violated the contract.

 - Disputes over mergers and acquisitions.
 Parties involved with a merger or acquisition may have a dispute.
-Disputes over matters relating to a merger or acquisition have to be resolved as quickly as possible.
+These disputes have to be resolved as quickly as possible.

 - Shareholder disputes.
 Businesses may come into conflict with their stakeholders.
 In a shareholder dispute, our firm can help with discretion disagreements, contribution differences and shareholder agreement breaches.

 - General civil litigation.
 Businesses may face lawsuits from current or former employees over allegations of harassment or wrongful termination.
-In addition, businesses can face lawsuits when defective products harm consumers.
+Additionally, businesses can face lawsuits when defective products harm consumers.
 Civil lawsuits can cost companies millions of dollars.
-It is important to hire an experienced business law attorney to defend against employment and personal injury lawsuits.
+Thus, it is important to hire an experienced business law attorney to defend against employment and personal injury lawsuits.